Popular front: Comintern policy: 1934–1939

-Cover of an American communist pamphlet from the Popular Front that used patriotic themes under the slogan "Communism is the Americanism of the 20th Century."

 The Communist International (Comintern), the international organization created by the Soviet Communist Party in the wake of the 1917 Bolshevik Revolution, went through a number of ideological strategies to advance proletarian revolution.
 Its 1922 congress called for a "United Front" (the "Second Period") after it became clear that proletarian revolution would not imminently sweep aside capitalism in the rest of the world: the minority of communist revolutionary workers would join with workers outside the communist parties against the bourgeoisie.
 This was followed by the "Third Period" starting in mid-1928, which called for militant policies to take advantage of the economic crises of capitalism, with no need for coalitions with non-communists.
 As the Nazi Party came to power in 1933 in Germany and eliminated the powerful German communist movement, it became clear that fascism was the main enemy, and that opposition to it was disorganized and divided.
 A new, less extreme policy was needed, whereby Communists would form political coalitions with non-Communist socialists and even democratic non-socialists – "liberals, moderates, and even conservatives" – in "popular fronts" against fascism.